Quickstart

 A fleet is a named group of collectors that share one published configuration.

-- Go to Fleet Management and select New Fleet.
+1. Go to Fleet Mgmt and select New Fleet, then select Create New Supervisor Fleet.

-Creating the fleet issues an install token and a supervisor bundle.
-Your collectors use them to connect to Telflo and identify themselves as part of this fleet.
+Creating the fleet issues an install token and the deploy options your collectors use to connect to Telflo and identify themselves as part of this fleet.
 The version you select becomes the fleet's default version, the version its collectors run.
 See Create a fleet.

 Install a collector

-Install a collector from the fleet's supervisor bundle.
-The bundle is preconfigured with the fleet's connection endpoint and install token, so the collector connects to the right fleet.
-Collectors run on Linux (arm64 or amd64/x86_64), in Docker or directly on a host.
+Install a collector from the fleet's deploy dialog.
+Every install option is preconfigured with the fleet's connection endpoint and install token, so the collector connects to the right fleet.
+Collectors run on Linux (arm64 or amd64/x86_64), in a container or directly on a host.

-- Quick Deploy.
+• Quick Deploy.
 Copy the generated command and run it on the host.
-It downloads the bundle, builds the supervisor image, and starts the collector in one step.
+It downloads the bundle and starts the collector in one step.
 Generate a fresh command for each host, because the Quick Deploy URL expires.

-- Download.
-Download the zip and follow its README to build the image and run the collector.
+• Download.
+Download the zip and follow its README to set up and run the collector.

-The supervisor bundle and the Quick Deploy URL both contain the fleet's install token, which is a credential.
-Share them over a secure channel, keep them out of shared logs, and rotate the token if one leaks.
+The run command, the supervisor bundle, and the Quick Deploy URL all contain the fleet's install token, which is a credential.
+Share them over a secure channel and keep them out of shared logs.
+The install token cannot be rotated; if one leaks, re-create the fleet.
 See Tokens & security.

 See Install collectors.